The Other Semi-Final

 At Everton’s previous semi-final I had complained repeatedly to friends at how badly we were treated as customers considering how much money we spent, that we deserved to be treated with the same respect as those who went to operas.
 I know that standing and pens and fences were the culture of the day, but it was more than the culture of the time that caused 96 people to die.

 According to the Taylor Report (interim) overcrowding was the main reason for the disaster, and the main reason for the overcrowding was lack of police control.
-Ask any fan who had ever been in the Leppings Lane terrace and they’ll tell you the overcrowding was forseeable.
+Ask any fan who had ever been in the Leppings Lane terrace and they’ll tell you the overcrowding was foreseeable.
 And with police control and proper actions by the FA and by Sheffield Wednesday FC, that overcrowding was preventable.

 My closest friend in Liverpool at that time was a Liverpool fan who always went the game with one of his closest friends.
 I had enjoyed their stories of attending the previous year’s final where they lost to Wimbledon but were tickled to get to chat at Wembley with Frank Bruno at the peak of his fame.
 My friend didn’t get a ticket for the semi-final in 1989.
 So his friend went to Hillsborough without him.
 And never came back.

 Everton are in their first semi-final for 14 years this coming weekend, and I’ll watch it and want them to win, but the desire to attend isn’t that strong any more.
 Although I still go to the odd game, football hasn’t been the same for me since Hillsborough.
-Semi-finals aren’t that special any more
+Semi-finals aren’t that special any more.

 Today my thoughts are with the families and friends of the 96.
 Today my thoughts are of the truth.